SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0112 SIZE OF EXPLOSIVE CHARGES

-Charges in excess of 50 pounds shall not be used except pursuant to written authorization from the department.
-Requests for the use of such charges must be made in writing, giving the reasons why such charges are needed, the size of charges to be used, and the depth at which they are to be suspended or buried.
-Such requests should be addressed to the department.
-Should multiple charges be used, the total amount of explosive should not exceed 50 pounds without special permission from the department.
+Explosive charges in excess of 50 pounds of Trinitrotoluene (TNT) or its equivalent shall not be used except pursuant to written authorization from the Department.
+Requests shall be submitted with the permit application to the Department.
+Requests to use such charges shall be made in writing, giving the reasons why such charges are needed, the size of the charges to be used, and the depth at which they are to be suspended or buried.
+Should multiple charges be used, the total amount of explosives should not exceed 50 pounds of TNT or its equivalent without permission from the Department.

 History Note: Authority G.S.
 113‑391;